Join an exciting team focused on serving a rural area with the best in mental health services.

-- Remains in good standing including compliance with training and education requirements; ethical standards of the profession; and providing services in compliance with regulations.
+- Maintains licensure in good standing including compliance with training and education requirements; ethical standards of the profession; and providing services in compliance with license.

 - Participates in Supervision and takes measures to make any improvements needed to meet the performance expectations of the position.

 Mental Health Practitioner as defined by MN Statute 245.462 is defined as a person providing services to adults with mental illness or children with emotional disturbance who is qualified in at least one of the following ways:

 - Has completed at least 30 semester hours or 45 quarter hours in behavioral science or related fields AND: